input-output-hk/cardano-sl/docs/configuration.md

 ### Generating genesis for testnet

-For testnet we can't use `spec` for genesis, at least because converting genesis spec to genesis data is currently very slow and we want to have thousands of HD addresses in testnet.
+For testnet we can't use `spec` for genesis, at least because converting genesis spec to genesis data is currently very slow when there are many HD addresses (and we want to have thousands of HD addresses in testnet).
 For this reason it's necessary to generate a JSON file with genesis data first.
 Fortunately it can be done automatically from genesis spec.
 The instruction below applies to public testnet, staging testnet, internal staging and other clusters when it's necessary to generate genesis data from spec.

 1. You need to have a configuration which uses _genesis spec_.
    Let's assume it's in file `CONF_FILE` and its